jjvanzon/JJs-Reference-Architecture/code-style.md

 ```

 Reason:
-Managing dependency between parts is a concern in software development.
+Managing dependency between parts is quite a concern in software development.
 We might protect things forming too many connections, by using access modifying keywords, like `private` and `internal`.

 ### Explicit Access Modifiers